asen16/high-schools-analysis/analysis/README.md

 4. To visualize the predicted values vs real values
 5. Hypothesis testing
 6. To check Multicollinearity
-7. To create Table 1 and Table 2
+7. To create Table 1 and Table 2 of the study

   ```pyfunctiontypecomment
    python regression.py